CONNECT WITH me ON INSTAGRAM

 In conclusion, while Bogotá is not the cheapest destination in South America, it offers a good value for money due to its rich culture, history and gastronomy.
 With proper planning and budgeting, you can enjoy an incredible trip to this vibrant Colombian capital.

-So, pack your bags, don’t forget to tip when it’s due and enjoy your journey in Bogotá, Colombia!
+So, pack your bags, don’t forget to tip when it’s due and enjoy your holiday in Bogotá!

 Where Can I Get More Information On Bogotá?